Wrist Pain Treatment: Wrist Injection

 In general, the rheumatologist begins with a thorough clinical examination of your painful joint.
 Then, if necessary, he or she will order additional tests such as: CT scan, MRI, bone densitometry, joint ultrasound, electromyogram...

-You will then be referred to an expert radiologist for a wrist pain treatment.
+He will then refer you to an expert radiologist for a wrist pain treatment.

 What can help with wrist pain: